MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 > [!NOTE]
 >
 > * Currently, app caching is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
 > * App caching is supported only for tabs loaded in the meeting side panel in Teams desktop client.
-Although app caching works in other contexts such as personal app, chat or channel tabs but officially not supported.
-It is recommended to  register `onLoad` or `beforeUnload` handlers only when in the sidePanel frameContext.
+It is recommended to register `onLoad` or `beforeUnload` handlers when in the sidePanel frameContext.

 ### Enable app caching